 By Michael Schreiber

-In last month’s newsletter, we reported on the life of Rhoda McCoy, who died in 1899 and is buried in our churchyard.
-In this issue, we continue the narrative with a report on Rhoda’s son-in-law, Augustus Sargent, and his brother Edward.
-Both men had a connection to Gloria Dei (Old Swedes’) Church.
+We recently reported on the life of Rhoda McCoy, who died in 1899 and is buried in the Gloria Dei (Old Swedes’) churchyard in Philadelphia.
+Here we continue the narrative with a report on Rhoda’s son-in-law, Augustus Sargent, and his brother Edward.
+Both men had a connection to Gloria Dei Church.
 Augustus and his wife Mary are interred in the churchyard.
 Edward and his wife Susan were married at Gloria Dei.

 When they were young, both brothers probably helped their parents in the tavern that they operated.
 As young adults, both worked as comb makers.
 In later life, both became keepers at the county prison.